-7. Not enrolling in your company pension plan.
-Enroll in your company's retirement plan on the first day of your new job.
+7. Not enrolling in your 401(k).
+Enroll in your company's 401(k) or other retirement plan on the first day of your new job.
 If the first day has passed you by and you're still not enrolled, sign up today.
 Even if you contribute a small amount each month, just getting started will get your money growing on your behalf.

 Rob Berger is an attorney and founder of the popular personal finance and investing blog, doughroller.net.
 He is also the editor of the Dough Roller Weekly Newsletter, a free newsletter covering all aspects of personal finance and investing, and the Dough Roller Money Podcast.